syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 Dim wordDocument As New WordDocument("Sample.docx", FormatType.Docx)

-'Initialize ChartToImageConverter for converting charts during Word to pdf conversion
+'Initializes the ChartToImageConverter for converting charts during Word to pdf conversion

 wordDocument.ChartToImageConverter = New ChartToImageConverter()

-'Set the scaling mode for charts (Normal mode reduces the Pdf file size)
+'Sets the scaling mode for charts (Normal mode reduces the Pdf file size)

 wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal

-'create an instance of DocToPDFConverter - responsible for Word to PDF conversion
+'creates an instance of the DocToPDFConverter - responsible for Word to PDF conversion

 Dim converter As New DocToPDFConverter()

-'Set the jpeg image quality to reduce the Pdf file size
+'Sets the jpeg image quality to reduce the Pdf file size

 converter.Settings.ImageQuality = 100

-'Set the image resolution
+'Sets the image resolution

 converter.Settings.ImageResolution = 640

-'Set true to optimize the memory usage for identical images
+'Sets true to optimize the memory usage for identical images

 converter.Settings.OptimizeIdenticalImages = True

-'Convert Word document into PDF document
+'Converts Word document into PDF document

 Dim pdfDocument As PdfDocument = converter.ConvertToPDF(wordDocument)

-'Save the PDF file to file system
+'Saves the PDF file to file system

 pdfDocument.Save("WordtoPDF.pdf")

-'close the instance of document objects
+'Closes the instance of document objects

 pdfDocument.Close(True)